msu-cse-outreach/technovation-book/_sources/1-Intro/icebreaker2.rst

 ..

-A Spartan mentor will show you how to find and add things to your page on |jamboard1|.
+A mentor in your breakout room will assign you a page on our |gettoknowyou|.

 They will then give you 5 minutes to upload your images and add at least the following information to your page.